SSBMTonberry/tileson/CONTRIBUTION.md

 In short this means that I must be aware of an issue and accept it before it can be worked on.
 Reason being mainly to make sure the issue actually is a problem and that I retain full control of project and its direction.
 If the issue is about a potential new feature, it's important that you describe in detail why this feature is needed.

+Also: If you are interested in fixing or developing on an existing issue you did not create yourself, please notify me in the issue before you start working on it, so I can assign you the task.
+This is mainly to prevent that two people work on the same feature.

 ### 2. Every issue must have a unit test proving that it works
 If you have either fixed a bug or created a new feature, you must prove that everything works